 What is Fear in the Bible?

 The meaning of fear in the Bible is two fold.
 Exodus 20:20 is a wonderful example of the different meanings.
 Moses had just come from meeting with God on the mountain and had read the 10 commandments to the Israelites.
 God’s presence filled the mountain as visible smoke, lightning, and the sound of thunder.
-The people were trembling in fear.
+The people trembled in fear of the Lord.

 “Moses said to the people, ‘Do not be afraid.
 God has come to test you, so that the fear of God will be with you to keep you from sinning.’”
 V20.

 “Afraid” used here meant fearful, dreadful, a terrible thing or act.
-It’s the fear we feel when in danger or when we perceive a threat.
 Apparently, the Israelites didn’t have the best coping mechanisms either- they shrunk away from God; not wanting to even hear His voice.

 Spirit of Fear in the Bible